St. Brigid Roman Catholic Church (Manhattan): School

-The Rev. Thomas Mooney, pastor of St. Brigid's, founded the school in 1856 in the mostly Irish immigrant section of what was then called the Lower East Side.
+The Rev. Thomas Mooney, pastor of St. Brigid's, founded the school in 1856 in the mostly Irish immigrant section of the Lower East Side.
 At first, classes were held in the basement of the church.
 The school building was built and dedicated in 1858 and was located on 8th Street between Avenues B and C. The Christian Brothers taught the boys of the school and the Sisters of Charity taught the girls.
 Soon after the founding of the school, Fr.
 Mooney asked the Sisters of Charity to open St. Brigid's Academy on 10th Street, an "excellent select school" with an average enrollment of 200 students.
 In 1914 enrollment averaged 130 boys and 200 girls.

 By 1934, the conditions of the school building had become poor.
 Because of the Great Depression, the school was forced to closed.
 By the Post War Period of the 1950s, the parish population increased prompting the building of a new school building at 7th Street between Avenue B and C. The new building opened on September 12, 1954 with an enrollment of 124 students under the direction of the Sisters of Charity.
 The building was solemnly dedicated and blessed on November 6, 1955 by Francis Cardinal Spellman, Archbishop of New York.
 The old school building was demolished in 1970.

 By the 1990s, the school was ailing: attendance had plummeted from 200 students to 74 in two years, and the number of teachers fell from nine to five.
 Father Kuhn, who was the church's pastor at the time, attributed it to local poverty.
 However, others in the community reported as the cause anger by some local parents at Father Kuhn because in a dispute over direction and control of the parish school he fired the popular principal, Maureen Delaney, and three teachers in the middle of the school year.
 In the 1990s, the Sisters of Charity relinquished their ministry of the school.

 A spokeswoman for the Schools of the Archdiocese of New York stated in 1995: "The Cardinal believes very much in the school.
 We are all operating on the premise that St. Brigid will be with us for a while."
 From 1995, the parish and school were staffed by the Trinitarians until the closing of the parish church in 2004.

 In 2006, the school started a Partnership Program with St. John's University in Literacy and Math.
 Within a year, the partnership yielded higher student test scores.

 As of 2010, the school had approximately 120 students enrolled.
 On July 15, 2019, the school closed permanently.